The Ultimate Bali Travel Guide 2025: Best Areas to Visit and What to Do

 Ubud: Zen, Yogi Paradise (Inland)

-The Vibe
+The Vibe in Ubud

-Ubud is a bit more inland which means the beach isn't close by.
+Ubud is a bit more inland, which means the beach isn't close by.
 It would take about 1 hour to get to Ubud from the airport.
 That being said, it's full of:

 Beautiful temples